How to Become an Applied Behavior Analyst in Louisiana

 The act created the Louisiana Behavior Analyst Board (LBAB) within the state Department of Health and Hospitals to administer licensure, registration, certification, and disciplinary actions for:

-• Behavior Analyst – An official license in Louisiana is only available to behavior analysts, which are designated in the state as Licensed Behavior Analysts (LBAs)
+• Behavior Analysts – An official license in Louisiana is only available to behavior analysts, which are designated in the state as Licensed Behavior Analysts (LBAs)

-• Assistants – Assistants are not licensed in Louisiana but are instead certified by the LBAB, which refers to them as SCABAs (State Certified Assistant Behavior Analysts).
+• Assistant Behavior Analysts – Assistants are not licensed in Louisiana but are instead certified by the LBAB, which refers to them as SCaBAs (State Certified Assistant Behavior Analysts).

-• Technicians – Referred to as Line Technicians or Registered Line Technicians (RLT) in Louisiana, RLTs are not licensed but must register with LBAB and work under the supervision of an LBA
+• Behavior Technicians – Referred to as Line Technicians or Registered Line Technicians (RLT) in Louisiana, RLTs are not licensed but must register with LBAB and work under the supervision of

 Steps To Becoming a Licensed Behavior Analyst in Louisiana